mangez84/adorepasta/README.md

 ### Frameworks, Libraries and Software Used

 - [Flask](https://flask.palletsprojects.com/en/2.0.x/)
-    - The website has been created using the Flask microframework with dependent libraries.
+    - The website has been created using the Flask micro-framework with dependent libraries.
     - Dependent libraries include [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) and [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/).
 - [MongoDB](https://www.mongodb.com/)
     - Recipes and registered users are stored in a MongoDB document database.